YasinKar/System-Design/chapter-05/README.md

 # Chapter 05 - Message Queues & Event-Driven Architecture

+## Event-Driven Architecture (EDA)
+Event-Driven Architecture is a design pattern where components (services or systems) communicate by producing and consuming events.
+An event is typically a state change or an action that has occurred within the system, such as "User Created," "Order Placed," or "Payment Processed."

+In an event-driven system:
+1. Event Producers generate events (e.g., an order is placed).
+2. Event Consumers listen for and process events (e.g., the inventory system processes the order and updates stock levels).
+3. Event Bus (or Event Broker): Carries events from producers to consumers, often in the form of a message queue or a stream-processing system.

+### Benefits of Event-Driven Architecture:
+- Loose coupling: Services don’t directly depend on each other, making the system more flexible.
+- Real-time processing: As events are triggered, they are processed immediately.
+- Scalability: Services can scale independently based on the volume of events they handle.
+- Fault tolerance: Components can continue functioning if others fail, as long as they can process the events later.

+### Use Cases and Examples
+1. **Microservices Communication:**
+In a microservices-based architecture, services can communicate with each other using event-driven mechanisms, ensuring decoupled and asynchronous communication.For example
+Order Service might generate an event "OrderPlaced," and other services like Inventory, Payment, and Shipping can listen to this event and perform respective actions like deducting stock, processing payment, or initiating shipping.

+3. **Real-Time Systems:**
+Stock Trading Systems: Stock price updates, trades, or market changes are events that consumers (e.g., client applications, risk managers) react to in real time.
+Chat Applications: A new message or notification can trigger events that update the status of messages for all participants.

+4. **IoT Systems:**
+Sensors on devices can generate events based on readings (e.g., temperature exceeds a threshold), and consumers like alert systems or monitoring applications can take action on these events.

+5. **Payment Systems:**
+Payment Processing: Once a payment is confirmed, the system can trigger events like "PaymentCompleted" for services like order fulfillment or customer notification.

+6. **Log Aggregation:**
+Logs from different services generate events that are consumed by a centralized log processing service to provide analytics and monitoring.

 ## Message Queues
 A Message Queue (MQ) is a communication mechanism used in distributed systems to enable the asynchronous exchange of messages between different services or components.
 It decouples the sender and receiver, meaning that the sender does not have to wait for the receiver to process the message.
 Instead, the message is placed in a queue, and the receiver can process it at its own pace.